 In 2015, we pushed this safety even further by introducing the SYNCHRONY cochlear implant.
 SYNCHRONY has a revolutionary magnet design—a rotating, self-aligning diametric magnet in a secure titanium housing.
-For the first time, cochlear implants could undergo 3.0 Tesla MRI without any need for surgery and without any risk of magnet dislocation.
+For the first time, cochlear implants could undergo 3.0 Tesla MRI without any need for surgery (unless required for diagnostic reasons) and without any risk of magnet dislocation.
 SYNCHRONY effectively eliminates noticeable torque forces, so even a head bandage or splint kit is not needed.*

 SYNCHRONY 2 Cochlear Implant with self-aligning magnet.

-This leap forward in MRI safety for cochlear implants isn’t just a “nice-to-have”; it can make a serious difference in comfort and safety for patients and can save time, effort, cost, and care for clinicians and healthcare systems.
+This leap forward in safe MRI access for cochlear implants isn’t just a “nice-to-have”; it can make a serious difference in comfort and safety for patients and can save time, effort, cost, and care for clinicians and healthcare systems.